Youssef-Hesham/AL/README.md

 This is an example site that would be made for a company.
-I made it to learn how o create a backend using nodejs and mongodb.
+I made it to learn how to create a backend using nodejs and mongodb.
 I also used Amazone s3 to store different  images and set up the s3 bucket to create a temp. link each time it gets a get request.

 As for the frontend it was made using create react app and i used functional compnets and hooks for all of the site.